-- Work with the Information governance lead to ensure the correct governance, safeguarding, handling and delivery of information held by and used within the Association. - Work with the Information governance lead to manage digital and physical records held by the Association and ensure that they are handled in line with relevant legislation. - Ensure Data Subject Rights Requests are completed within required timescales. - Work with the Archives specialist on the identification and transfer of records into the archive. - Be expected to work with colleagues across the Association. - Act as the subject matter expert on records management across the BMA. - Review, implement and communicate change on all matters relating to records management. - Managing the process of destruction of confidential records from around the Association.
+- Manage the work associated with delivering subject access requests for members within required timescales - Ensure completion of Requests to be Forgotten within required timescales. - Work with the Archives specialist on the identification and transfer of records into the archive. - Work with the Information governance lead to ensure the correct governance, safeguarding, handling and delivery of information held by and used within the Association. - Work with the Information governance lead to manage digital and physical records held by the Association and ensure that they are handled in line with relevant legislation. - Review, implement and communicate change on all matters relating to records management.